sbvegan/perpetual-protocol-developer-guide-grant/guide.md

 }
 ```

-Finally we'll add the final functions that will read the mark and index price from the Perp contracts:
+Finally we'll add these functions that will read the mark and index price from the Perp contracts.
+They take in the BaseToken address and the TWAP interval as paramters and spit out the price:

 ```
 function getMarkPrice(address _baseToken, uint32 _twapInterval)